 lowa received \$17,427,000 for the FFY 2021 Cap Grant in November 2021.
-The SRF Program intends to apply for the FFY 2022 Cap Grant.
+In September 2022, the SRF Program was awarded the FFY 2022 Cap Grant in the amount of \$11,101,000.
 Appendix A to this IUP illustrates potential sources and uses of funds in the DWSRF for SFY 2023.
 As shown, all pending loan requests and program administration needs can be funded.
 Projects will draw on their funding at different intervals based on their construction cycles.
 These differences are used to estimate cash needs throughout the year.
 Appendix A will be updated quarterly as needed to provide an ongoing view of the financial plan for meeting loan requests.

-lowa's SRF program issues bonds as needed.
+Iowa's SRF program issues bonds as needed.
 These bond issues typically include the state match for the next federal Cap Grants.
 See Appendix D. On May 5, 2021, IFA issued \$218,290,000 million of SRF bonds; no additional state match funds were necessary at the time and were not included in the 2021 bond issue.
 On May 3, 2022, IFA issued SRF bonds totaling \$206.18 million (\$198.025 million tax-exempt and \$8.155 million taxable).
 The 2022 bonds included \$3 million of Clean Water state match and \$5.7 million of Drinking Water state match, which was deposited in the respective state match accounts.
 After SRF bonds are issued, the state match is spent first so the Cap Grant can be drawn down at 100% when it is received.